 Choosing the Website Themes Which Are Accessibility-ready

 Nowadays, lots of companies build their websites on WordPress.
-Interestingly, one can get Accessibility Ready WordPress Themes to use them for the sites.
+Interestingly, one can get Accessibility Ready WordPress Themes to use for the sites.
 For instance, Ananyoo is one of the WordPress themes having scalable typography and bigger images that are good for all sorts of screens.
-This theme permits the disabled persons in obtaining the website using a keyboard.
+This theme permits disabled persons to obtain the website using a keyboard.

 Is Your Website ADA Compliant?